 Buddhist Communities in Australia

-Buddhism is the third-largest religious group in Australia, with 2.4% of the population identifying with the religion in the 2016 census (approximately 563,700 people).
+Buddhism is the third largest religious group in Australia, with 2.4% of the population identifying with the religion in the 2021 census.
 Australia’s Buddhist community continues to be very ethnically and linguistically diverse.
 Many of Australia’s Buddhists have heritage in Buddhist countries.
-For example, according to the 2016 census, 25.9% were born in Vietnam and 13.8% were born in China.
+For example, the majority of those born in Cambodia (74.6%), Laos (71.1%) and Thailand (71.1%) and just under half of those born in Sri Lanka (45.3%) and Vietnam (44.7%) identify as Buddhist.
 However, there are also Anglo-Australian Buddhists as well as those who have migrated from other English-speaking Western countries.

 The Buddhist community is also diverse in terms of practices.
 While some are part of schools and sects that have survived centuries, others are part of newly emerged schools.
-The presence of the three major branches of Buddhism (Theravada, Mahayana, and Vajrayana) can be found throughout Australia.
+The presence of the major branches of Buddhism (such as Theravada, Mahayana, and Vajrayana) can be found throughout Australia.
 For example, there are various meditation centres for different schools, such as from the Zen tradition, in Australia’s major cities.
-Nonetheless, Buddhists from all traditions come together during May to commemorate Vesak, and to learn and celebrate the life and teachings of the Buddha.
+Nonetheless, Buddhists from all traditions come together during May to commemorate Vesak and celebrate the life and teachings of the Buddha.

 Sikhism in Australia